JS Spread Operator

 const book = { title: '1984', author: 'George Orwell', year: 1949 };

-Use the spread operator to create a copy of book
+Use the spread operator to create a copy of book, but modify the year to 1950 in the new object updatedBook.
+Print both book and updatedBook.

 Expected Output: